jthieu/jthieu.github.io/resume.markdown

 JUNE 2019 – SEPTEMBER 2019

 As part of a DevOps team, I helped build a new feature for AWS enterprise clients to aggregate their license usage metrics.
+I integrated my feature with existing testing pipelines and wrote extensive tests to ensure functionality.

 ### Infosys